feder-lang/feder-ref/src/expr_traits.md

 environment using the *id* in *traitdecl*.
 Traits have an own environment which can't be referenced, which contains the template variables.

-The environment of an object which has the trait as type, contains all declared functions in *traitbody*.
-When referencing the fucntion a function without the **this** or **This** parameter is returned.
+The environment of an object which has the trait as type, contains all functions declared in *traitbody*.
+When referencing a function, it is returned without the **this** or **This** parameter.

 The name of the trait (first expression *id* in *traitdecl*) must start with an uppercase character with optional leading '_'.